airbytehq/airbyte/docs/integrations/destinations/databricks.md

 #### Create metastore
 - Login into Databricks [account console](https://accounts.cloud.databricks.com/login) with admin permissions.
-- Go to Data tab and hit Create metastore button.
+- Go to Data tab and hit Create metastore button:

   ![](../../.gitbook/assets/destination/databricks/databricks_new_metastore.png)

 - Provide all necessary data and click Create:

     ![](../../.gitbook/assets/destination/databricks/databrikcs_metastore_fields.png)
   - `Name`
   - `Region` The metastore should be in same region as the workspace.